Darkened Rooms

 Darkened Rooms is a 1929 American pre-Code mystery film directed by Louis J. Gasnier and starring Evelyn Brent.
 It was an early talking picture.
 This film is preserved at the Library of Congress.
 The film tried to cash in on the interest in spiritualism caused by the then-popular Harry Houdini, but critics felt the film couldn't quite decide whether it was debunking the supernatural, or embracing it.

 Plot

-A down-on-his-luck photographer named Emory Jago teams up with a phony fortune teller named Ellen in a scheme to cheat naive people out of their cash with phony predictions.
-But as time goes on, Jago begins to believe that Ellen really does possess supernatural powers.
+A down-on-his-luck photographer named Emory Jago teams up with an out of work dancer named Ellen in a scheme to cheat naive people out of their cash with phony fortunes and psychic readings.